ElmoreV/TaskPlanner_javareact/Erger.md

 - :heart: Do not know which Tasks are Blocked by other people- 2m
 - :yellow_heart: The weely view doesn't show all the topics of the task at hand: 1m
 - :blue_heart: Not being able to see what is scheduled and what not in the topic view - 1m
-- :blue_heart: Not being able to show repeated and completed tasks: 1m
+- :blue_heart: Not being able to show only repeated and only completed tasks: 2m
 - :orange_heart: Not being able to search for a task (search bar) - 1m
 - :yellow_heart: After folding/unfolding, the mouse is not over the same topic anymore: 1m
+- I sometimes find a duplicate task that I made myself -2m
+	+ The abiltiy to merge tasks?
 ## Modifying information

-- :green_heart: Not being able to drag multiple items at once - 16m
+- :green_heart: Not being able to drag multiple items at once in the planned view - 30m
+- :yellow_heart: Not being able to duplicate multiple tasks at once in Topic View (forgetting which tasks are already copied): 10m
-- :green_heart: It takes a huge time to drag a task from the top to the bottom - 6m
+- :green_heart: It takes a huge time to drag a task from the top to the bottom - 10m
-	- Use hierarchical instead (but it's not ideal, it still is annoying)
+	- Make dragging hide all other tasks instead (but it's not ideal, it still is annoying)
+	- Sort the tasks one level down each time
+	- Open folded topics by hovering over the topic
 	- Maybe do a .. hide all tasks or something
-- :yellow_heart: Not being able to duplicate multiple tasks at once (forgetting which tasks are already copied): 6m
+	- Main issue, I cannot scroll during dragging
-- :heart: It does not feel right to Complete or Delete tasks that are just impossible (due to not necessary, deadline, no resources, etc.) - 6m
+- :heart: It does not feel right to Complete or Delete tasks that are just impossible (due to not necessary, deadline, no resources, etc.) - 8m
 - :yellow_heart: Not being able to remove items from the weekly list on the weekly list: 4m
 - :orange_heart: Cannot order the tasks/topics on the topic view - 4m
+- Removing items from the planned list or completing an item, does not unschedule them - 5m
 - :green_heart: Not being able to duplicate-drag tasks to other topics without stopping midway/taking a long time/being annoyed: 3m
 - :purple_heart: Not being able to partially complete a task - 3m
 - :yellow_heart: :blue_heart: Adding a task, while only showing repeated tasks, should add a repeated task: 3m